aryangaur408/E_Commerce-Website/README.md

 ## Acknowledgements

 - The project was inspired by various ecommerce platforms and tutorials available online.
-- Special thanks to [Name of Tutorial/Guide/Resource] for providing guidance and assistance during the development process.
+- Special thanks to my professors and friends for providing guidance and assistance during the development process.

 Feel free to explore the code and make it your own!

+## Contact Details
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy coding!
+If you have any questions or need further assistance, please don't hesitate to reach out me on aryangaur408@gmail.com Happy coding!